Randal MacDonnell, 1st Marquess of Antrim (1789 creation)

-Randal William MacDonnell, 1st Marquess of Antrim (4 November 1749 - 29 July 1791) KB was an Irish peer.
+Randal William MacDonnell, 1st Marquess of Antrim (4 November 1749 – 29 July 1791), was an Irish peer.

-Biography
+Early life

-He was born on 4 November 1749, the only son and heir of Alexander MacDonnell, 5th Earl of Antrim by his second wife Anne, daughter of Charles Patrick Plunkett.
+He was born on 4 November 1749, the only son and heir of Alexander MacDonnell, 5th Earl of Antrim, by his second wife Anne Plunkett, daughter of Charles Patrick Plunkett.
+From his father's first marriage to Elizabeth Pennefather (a daughter of Matthew Pennefather), he had a half-sister who died in infancy.
+From his parents' marriage, he had two sisters, Lady Rachel MacDonnell (who married Joseph Sanford) and Lady Elizabeth Helena MacDonnell (who married, as his third wife, Col. Sir James Campbell).
+After his mother's death in 1755, his father married Catharine Meredyth (a daughter of Thomas Meredyth), on 5 July 1755.

+His paternal grandparents were Randal MacDonnell, 4th Earl of Antrim, and Hon.
+Rachael Skeffington (a daughter of the 3rd Viscount Massereene).
+His maternal grandparents were Charles Patrick Plunkett and Elizabeth Stratford (a daughter of Edward Stratford).

+Career

-As Viscount Dunluce he sat in the Irish House of Commons for County Antrim from 1768 to 1775, and served as High Sheriff of Antrim in 1771.
+As Viscount Dunluce, the courtesy title afforded him as his father's heir apparent, he sat in the Irish House of Commons for County Antrim from 1768 to 1775, and served as High Sheriff of Antrim in 1771.
 At this time Sir John Blaquiere wrote of him as "an idle, unsteady young man, not to be depended upon".
-He succeeded his father as sixth Earl of Antrim on 13 October 1775 and took his seat in the Irish House of Lords on 13 March 1776.
+He succeeded his father as Earl of Antrim on 13 October 1775 and took his seat in the Irish House of Lords on 13 March 1776.

 On 5 May 1779, he was made a Knight Companion of the Order of the Bath.
 On 5 February 1783, on the institution of the order, he was nominated a Knight of the Order of St Patrick, but was never installed as he was unwilling to resign the Order of the Bath.
 He "relinquished the stall intended for him" as a Knight of St Patrick on 8 March 1783.

 Having no male issue, he was, on 19 June 1785, created Viscount Dunluce and Earl of Antrim in the Peerage of Ireland, with a special remainder of those dignities, failing heirs male of his body, to his daughters in order of seniority, and the heirs male of their bodies respectively.
 He was appointed to the Privy Council of Ireland in 1786, and on 18 August 1789 he was created Marquess of Antrim in the Peerage of Ireland, but without a special remainder.

+Personal life

-Antrim married on 3 July 1774 Letitia, widow of the Hon.
-Arthur Trevor (who died 19 June 1770), and first daughter of Harvey Morres, 1st Viscount Mountmorres by his first wife, Letitia, daughter of Brabazon Ponsonby, 1st Earl of Bessborough.
+On 3 July 1774, Antrim married Hon.
+Letitia (née Morres) Trevor, widow of the Hon.
+Arthur Trevor (who died in 1770), the daughter of Harvey Morres, 1st Viscount Mountmorres, by his first wife, Letitia Ponsonby (a daughter of 1st Earl of Bessborough).
+Together, they were the parents of: